-Brightwire is an Americana duo born from a household of musicians and hailing from southeast Texas.
+Brightwire is an Americana band born from a household of musicians and hailing from southeast Texas.
 Combining elements of folk, rock, country, punk and whatever else they happen to get interested in, they weave tales of lives lived in our world today.
 For them, music is about inclusion and letting others know they are not alone in their struggles.

 Samuel Barker (Vocals/Guitar) has come up through the Houston Americana/Alt Country scene with bands like The Wayward Sons, The Dragliners and his own solo endeavors.
-Kimberly Barker (Vocals/Organ) spent her youth as a member of various choirs, honing her vocal chops.
+While Kimberly Barker (Vocals/Organ) spent her youth as a member of various choirs, honing her vocal chops.

 After helping with the recording of Samuel’s solo album, These Lonesome Nights, Kimberly hit the road to help promote the release.
 A couple of years later, the duo was married and writing songs together.
 The product of these adventures is A Place to Call Home.